Kwamie Lassiter II: Cincinnati Bengals

-Lassiter went undrafted in the 2022 NFL Draft.
+Lassiter went undrafted in the 2022 NFL draft.
 He signed with the Cincinnati Bengals on May 13, 2022.
-Lassiter was elevated to the active roster on November 26, 2022.
-He signed a reserve/future contract on January 31, 2023.
+He was released during final roster cuts on August 30, but re–signed to the team's practice squad the following day.
+He was elevated to the active roster on November 26, 2022 for the Week 12 game against the Tennessee Titans.